 Architect Council | The Importance of the Client

-Over the last couple of years, there has been a lot of innovation around of technologies that make it easier for the end user of an application to interact with systems.
-This innovation has been a boon for the end user because it has provided them a more natural interface with systems that span the web, computer, and phone.
+Over the last couple of years, there has been a lot of innovation around technologies that make it easier for the end user of an application to interact with systems.
+These innovations have been a boon for the end user because it has provided them a more natural interface with systems that span the web, computer, and phone.
 However, this has caused the complexity of systems architecture and development to increase.
 The focus of this session will be on how to prepare and manage this complexity within your organization.